-The study of women in relation to the Christian tradition during particular historical periods.
+This course examines the status of women in relation to the Christian tradition during particular historical periods.
 The focus will be on persons, thought, gender roles, and attitudes toward women.

 CH 03517 MARTIN LUTHER KING, JR. - IN THE QUEST FOR THE 3 hrs.
 BELOVED COMMUNITY